-By Sonam Parikh as told to Kirsten Judson
+By Kirsten Judson

 Sonam Parikh is co-owner of Mina’s World, the first coffee shop in Philadelphia owned by a queer person of color.
 Born in New York to Indian parents, Parikh turned to hospitality after a decade in the music industry.
 Mina’s World has become an inclusive community hub that puts affordable coffee, food, and crafts to the forefront.
 This includes a community fridge Parikh started to honor her father, who passed away from COVID.

 I grew up in Brooklyn, New York, where everybody on our block were neighbors and someone was always bringing plates over.
 I wouldn’t say that I grew up with any kind of gastronomy in the upscale sense, but I grew up around many, many different cultures.
 When my dad first came to America from India, he was so homesick one day and just wanted to eat food from his culture, but he had very little money.
 Something pushed him to go and sit at this restaurant.
 When the bill came, his eyes welled up with tears, and he said, “I can’t pay for this, but I miss home so much.”
 The restaurant owner told him, “That’s okay brother.
 Get in the back and do some dishes.”

 After that, my dad spent his formative years in little Indian restaurants, just cooking.
 He eventually learned a lot, and that was how he supported himself before he met my mom.
 Even though he didn’t go on to work in the industry, his love of cooking never went away.
 I think my family’s happiest moments were on the big cook days, when my dad gave all of us tasks and we hunkered down and made curry for eight hours.
 It’s really fun.